 Back in the mid-90s the FCC had a chance to redo the EBS and produce something that was a streamlined and effective tool for public warning.
 Unfortunately, the EAS system is neither.
 Rather, it is a cumbersome system of weekly and monthly tests scheduled around pre-conceived notions that how the system is tested every week will be how the system works in an emergency.
 In practice, this is generally a good theory of system design, but it has failed miserably with EAS.
 The reasons why are thus:

 - Most all emergencies are local or at most state-wide events.
 To this day, very few state and or local government emergency managers would be able to activate EAS for their area.
 The reason is there is minimal if any interface with the LP-1 EAS stations or station personnel.
 Ignorance and apathy on behalf of both radio station personnel and government officials is the main culprit.

 - Most stations are un-maned for large portions of the day.
-Even if government official could/did call the station, chances are, nobody would be there.
-If by chance, arrangements were made to contact station employees at home, they would have to interface with the EAS equipment remotely, which ads complexity to an already complex system.
+Even if government officials could/did call the station, chances are, nobody would be there.
+If by chance, arrangements were made to contact station employees at home, they would have to interface with the EAS equipment remotely, which adds complexity to an already complex system.

-The system as is is not reliable and sooner or later that will be shown with a large scale failure.
+The system as is not reliable and sooner or later that will be shown with a large-scale failure.
 Recently, the FCC held a summit with the Department of Homeland Security.
 The cliff notes version of this event is: Yes, the system can be made better.
 Let’s keep throwing the same ideas at the wall and see if anything sticks this time.
-Excuse me if I don’t do back flips, this is the same information that was discussed during the last “lets revamp EAS” discussion back in 2005 (04-296).
+Excuse me if I don’t do back flips, this is the same information that was discussed during the last “let’s revamp EAS” discussion back in 2005 (04-296).

 The shame of it is, it could work without a great deal of cost, very well.